 Today, Chattanooga, a classic fighter-brand success story, is considered the thriving, vibrant, high-tech capital of the Southeast and the city outside magazine dubbed the “Best Town Ever.”

-Another challenge?
-Leading the planning that identifies and recruits over 10,000 truck drivers with cross-platform digital, in an over-saturated market with 100% turnover.
+She has continued to spearhead the development of proprietary processes that help identify and recruit over 10,000 truck drivers with cross-platform digital strategies, in an over-saturated market with 100% turnover.

 He’s a writer with a graduate degree from Oxford University.